Catryna Bilyk: Senate

-Cancer diagnosis and advocacy
+Cancer advocacy

 In March 2008, as a senator-elect, Bilyk was diagnosed with two benign brain tumours, which were surgically removed.
 Her experience with brain tumours motivated her to raise funds for research to improve the survival rate for cancer.
 To date, events she has organised have raised over $120,000 for Cure Brain Cancer Foundation.

 On 6 December 2016, Bilyk was appointed chair of a newly-formed Senate Select Committee into funding for research into cancers with low survival rates.
-The Committee has been tasked with inquiring into and reporting on "the impact of health research funding models on the availability of funding for research into cancers with low survival rates."
+The committee has been tasked with inquiring into and reporting on "the impact of health research funding models on the availability of funding for research into cancers with low survival rates."